-In accepting sponsor funding, the University has an obligation to comply with the sponsor's reporting requirements.
-Failure to submit these final reports and manage the fiscal closeout appropriately can lead to closer monitoring by the sponsor, future award delays, or the sponsor withholding future funding to the Principal Investigator, the Principal Investigator's Department and the University, or the use of an alternative source of funds to cover sponsored program activity for costs not properly accounted for prior to the closeout of the award.
+In accepting sponsor funding, the University has an obligation to comply with the sponsor's reporting and fiscal closeout requirements.
+Failure to submit these final reports and manage the fiscal closeout appropriately can lead to closer monitoring by the sponsor, future award delays, the sponsor withholding future funding to the Principal Investigator, the Principal Investigator's Department and the University, or the use of an alternative source of funds to cover sponsored program activity for costs not properly accounted for prior to the closeout of the award.
 This policy, in conjunction with the associated process and guidance, establishes the University's roles and responsibilities with respect to meeting these final closeout report and submission requirements and final fiscal management of sponsored programs.

 The University of Washington requires closeout of sponsored programs in accordance with federal regulations, specific sponsor policies and the terms of the award within the timeframe required by the sponsor.
 The exact nature of the reports required and the deadlines for their submission are typically outlined in the award terms and conditions or published sponsor policies.

 It is the Principal Investigator's (PI) responsibility to prepare final performance documentation, for submission to the sponsor, per sponsor requirements.

 If the PI responsible for completion of the closeout documents is no longer with the University of Washington, the Chair of the Department is responsible for assuring that a final performance report is submitted and information required to complete equipment, patents and financial reporting is submitted to appropriate University offices.
 For severely delinquent reports, the Chair may need to request a waiver from the sponsor in order to submit late closeout documentation.